cbratland/scamper-rs/README.md

 ## missing stuff

-currently only prelude and some stuff from the image library is implemented. some big things that are missing:
+currently only the language features, prelude, and some stuff from the image library is implemented. some big things that are missing:

-- structs
 - music functionality
 - the debugging features of the original scamper
 - all the other scamper built in libraries